marioy47/blog-site/posts/eslint-prettier-editorconfig-wordpress/index.md

 ## Preparing a project

-For this tutorial, we're going to create a WordPress plug-in, and we're going to have the `.js`, `.scss`and `.css` files be linted by ESLint and formatted by Prettier.
+For this tutorial, we're going to create a WordPress plug-in, and we're going to have the `.js` files be linted by ESLint and formatted by Prettier.

 So, just create a directory in your plug-ins dir and start git in it.